 Though I was a spiritual seeker long before I became a therapist and tried to chant, meditate and yoga asana my way to psychological health and relationship with a loving internal Self, I discovered (to my initial dismay) that I needed the ongoing support of healthy, unconditionally present and accepting others to heal, as my brain simply did not have the wiring to do this without downloads from those who did.
 Through my work with spiritual teachers, therapists, and at one time, an Alanon Sponsor, I know that we can rewire our brains to love ourselves, develop secure relational attachments and enjoy the long-term benefits in our lives, even if it’s not how we started!
 But we are simply not wired to do this on our own.
 We developed through relationship and we heal through relationship.

 We cannot spiritually bypass, rationalize away, or dismiss as “the past is the past” with regard to how our early family environment shaped us if we really want to transform.
-We also don’t need to blame, defend or spend years or even hours talking about our parents (though for some, a degree of this may be needed in early treatment).
+We also don’t need to blame, defend or spend years talking about our parents, though there are times when it can be helpful.
 In attachment-based therapy, we are working with the parental (and all of the relational) dynamics that we have internalized, whether they are true today or not, and how they impact current relationships with self and other.
 For those who are reluctant to revisit the past or put an elderly or beloved parent in the hot seat, rest assured, we heal more through dealing with our own internalized experience and dissociated emotions than by revisiting stories of the past in a historical context that one might associate with traditional psychotherapy.

-I also use EFT Tapping and Matrix Reimprinting (for more info, see modalities pages).
-Much of my focus in on the recovery and reintegration of the parts of us that were lost and frozen in traumatic responses and emotional repression.
+I am also IFS-informed (Internal Family Systems) and have found this model has resonance and effective results for many people.
+Much of my focus is on the recovery and reintegration of the parts of our being that were lost and frozen in traumatic responses and emotional repression.
 Reintegration of our exiled parts and unexpressed emotions leads to a sense of wholeness and aliveness that is our birth right and is a profound joy to facilitate.

-For those wanting to use self-help techniques or gain more awareness about how to work with their emotions, beliefs, and inner child or “parts”, this can be a very helpful and empowering adjunct to therapy and I recommend the books, The Tapping Solution by Nick Ortner, Transform Your Beliefs, Transform Your Life by Karl Dawson and Heaaling the Fragmented Selves of Trauma Survivors, by Janina Fisher.
+For those wanting to use self-help techniques or gain more awareness about how to work with their emotions, beliefs, and inner child or “parts”, this can be a very helpful and empowering adjunct to therapy and I recommend the books, The Tapping Solution by Nick Ortner, Transform Your Beliefs, Transform Your Life by Karl Dawson, No Bad Parts by Richard Schwartz, and Healing the Fragmented Selves of Trauma Survivors, by Janina Fisher.